xregistry/spec/core/spec.md

 When updating an entity that can contain Registry collections, the request MAY contain the 3 collection attributes.
 The `COLLECTIONsurl` and `COLLECTIONscount` attributes MUST be silently ignored by the server.

-By default, in the absence of a `?nested` query parameter, the server MUST ignore the `COLLECTIONs` attribute as well.
+A request that includes `COLLECTIONs` attributes MUST generate an error if the `?nested` query parameter is not present.
+This acts as a check to ensure the client is not accidentally updating the children entities.

 If the `?nested` query parameter and the `COLLECTIONs` attribute are both present, the server MUST process each entity in the collection map as a